-One of the disadvantages some companies face when using open-ended survey questions is the inability to convert the sentiment shared into something meaningful by distilling it down to prominent themes and to make it actionable.
+One of the disadvantages some companies face when using open-ended survey questions is the inability to convert the sentiment shared into something meaningful by distilling it down to prominent themes and making it actionable.
 To overcome these analytical and reporting challenges, you can manually categorize responses (positive and negative) into a codebook or rely on companies that offer text analytics tools.

-But the drawback with text analytics software is that it can be costly, complex and generally requires thousands or tens of thousands of comments to be effective.
+But the drawback with text analytics software is that it can be costly, complex, and generally requires thousands or tens of thousands of comments to be effective.
 To fully harness the power of open-ended feedback, we believe you must apply the human touch.
 Unfortunately, distilling down insights, organizing responses, and quantifying sentiment in-house can deplete already stretched resources.
 This is one role we play – analyzing and quantifying large amounts of unstructured data.

 Different Ways to Leverage Verbatim Feedback